-Bibliographies are well worth seeking out because they can help you identify the literature relevant to your topic that may not be indexed in catalogs or databases, going far beyond what might be discoverable with a keyword search.
+They can help you identify the literature relevant to your topic that may not be indexed in catalogs or databases, going far beyond what might be discoverable with a keyword search.

 Bibliographies often "include nuggets that can be found only by serendipity, focused browsing, and persistent research over many years in obscure sources that may not be digitally accessible" (Mann, 169).

-The most helpful bibliographies break down large subjects into narrower subtopics and include author indexes and subject indexes that allow you to zero in on the more arcane aspects of broad topics.
+The most helpful bibliographies break down large subjects into narrower subtopics and include author and subject indexes that allow you to zero in on the more arcane aspects of broad topics.